ali-sheikhi/Deep-Learning-Web-Services/README.md

 ### Browser Predictions

-In order to get the backend flask app running, execute these
+In order to get the backend flask app running, execute these (replace `set` with `export` in linux):

 ```
 set FLASK_APP=predict_app.py